Owning a Restaurant Hero Image 1

 She had to close the doors within three months.

 Moral of the story: If you're in the kitchen too much, you're neglecting the key aspect of your business.
-The fact is you will never have a profitable restaurant without a great team and service standards, even if your food continues to delight.
+The fact is, you will never have a profitable restaurant without a great team and service standards supporting your efforts.
+A food business can’t survive on delicious cookies alone.

-The process of hiring, training, documenting, and retaining the team will take most of your time.
+Getting a great team together isn’t as easy as you’d think.
+Expect the process of hiring, training, documenting, and retaining the team to take up most of your time.
 We're talking 30+ hours per week if you have a large team, from my experience.
+It’s a worthy investment when you think of the benefits of having a solid team backing your business up.

-Restaurants name staffing as their biggest challenge to success, and the more proactive an approach and more realistic your expectations are when opening a restaurant, the better.
+As of January 2024, the average annual staff turnover rate in the restaurant industry is close to 80%.
+So, it’s easy to see why restaurants name staffing as their biggest challenge to success.
+With this in mind, the more proactive an approach and realistic your expectations are when opening a restaurant, the better.

 Myth #3: If You’ve Worked in One, You Know What it Takes to Own a Restaurant

-A restaurant business consists of way more than just food and service.
-It involves:
+A restaurant business consists of way more than just food and service skills.
+It needs you to step up and become, or get help from:

-All these areas require different sets of skills, and in order to be successful, you either need to master them or pay someone to help you with them.
+All these areas require different sets of skills, and in order to be successful, you either need to master them all or pay someone who can offer their expertise and help you with them.

 Your goal should be to own a successful restaurant that doesn't own you.

-My husband and I each continue to work on the non-food related skills I mentioned above daily.
-If you're thinking of opening a restaurant and have years of experience working at one, I suggest you start acquiring some of the skills listed above and set yourself up for success for ultimately owning a restaurant of your own one day.
+My husband and I each continue to work on the non-food-related skills I mentioned above daily.
+If you're thinking of running a restaurant and have years of experience working at one, I suggest you start acquiring some of the essential skills for business owners listed above.
+This way, you will set yourself up for success in your own restaurant.

 Myth #4: There's Always Someone to Blame